revaztutarashvili/Spring_Security_2/README.md

 # Describtion:
-- ## this is Spring security Object app, where i have Login based interface.
+- ## this is Spring security Object app
   ## main thing is to :
-    - check user role (ADMIN, USER) to access login and sign up
+    - check user role (ADMIN, USER) to access relevant endpoints
-    - cheeck authentication and authorisation.
+    - check authentication and authorisation.
+    - session timeout limit is 30 sec
+    -
     ## Topics:
     - Authentication
     - SecurityContextHolder